CliMA/CloudMicrophysics.jl/docs/src/Microphysics0M.md

-# Microphysics_0M
+# Microphysics 0M

-The `Microphysics_0M.jl` module defines a 0-moment bulk parameterization of the moisture sink due to precipitation.
+The `Microphysics0M.jl` module defines a 0-moment bulk parameterization of the moisture sink due to precipitation.
 It offers a simplified way of removing the excess water without assuming anything about the size distributions of cloud